Rmnlly/frame-data-parser/README.md

 ### Todos

 - Clean up data for specific characters
-- Update the sheet being used to 3.0.1 from 5.0.0 (latest release)
 - Find a better solution for holding data besides individual json objects
 - Write Tests
-- Rest api to server the data
+- GraphQL Api to serve the data
+- Cleaner functions
+- Rewrite all promise based code to async/await
+- Rewrite the "wait"-ing reduce into a generator maybe?
 - A front end application to showcase data (potentially a graph of sorts)
+- Make the spreadSheetId an env variable

+### Todones!
+✅ - Update the sheet being used to 10.X (latest)

 ## License